bhupendrasambare/spring-boot-personal-blog/README.md

 # Spring Boot Personal Blog
 ## Based on Spring Boot and Hibernate

 A personal blog is a one-way communication blogging website where the client can share their thoughts with the people.
 He can add edit his portfolio, manage his application and get feedback through comments.
-We are using Hibernate H2 database for database management and bootstrap, JQuery for client side operations.
+We are using Hibernate H2 database for database management and Bootstrap, JQuery for client-side operations.

 ## Features